sal55/langs/MLang/readme.md

 * Built-in FFI and direct support for C-style type systems
 * Executes more briskly than many non-JIT interpreted/dynamic languages, and has a built-in accelerator
 * Includes many features not present in Python (proper named constants, `switch`, embedded text/binary files, proper records etc etc)
+* Interpreter is a self-contained 0.8MB executable.

+Both M and Q can produce one-file source amalgamations of any application.

 ### AA Overview

 The is the assembler.
-The nearest mainstream asssembler might be Nasm, at a 90% match.
+The nearest mainstream asssembler might be Nasm, at a 80% match.
 However my AA product is faster (literally 1000 times faster on one test, although that is more of an issue with Nasm, and one of the reasons I developed my product; AA is still 10 times faster than YASM.)

+However, AA supports only a subset of all the x64 instructions, mainly the ones I used myself or by my code-generator.

 * Lean, minimal design intended for machine-generated code
 * Can use alternative, more consistent register naming and ordering